 B1.
-Take 8 Red Struts and lay them in the shape of 4 red triangles over the 4 black struts in the tunnel dome foundation.
+Take 8 Red Struts and 4 Red Hubs.
+Lay the struts and hubs in the shape of a 4 red triangles over the 4 black struts near the ends of the tunnel dome foundation.

 B2.
-Take 4 blue struts, and put a blue "V" where two blue struts meet at the ends of the dome.
+Take 4 blue struts, and put a blue "V" where two blue struts meet at the very ends of the tunnel dome.

 B3.
-Take 4 Blue struts and put a blue "V" where two yellow struts meet on the sides of the dome.
+Take 4 blue struts and two purple support hubs.
+Put a blue triangle with a purple support hub over the 2 blue struts on the sides of the tunnel dome.